MetaMask/website/.github/ISSUE_TEMPLATE/metamask.md

 about: Request regarding Metamask.io for the Website Team
 title: "[Metamask]"
 labels: 'metamask,'
-assignees: cuonglt-ync, jlazoff, dcpnlau, SunnySian, SaraCheikh, nkkurt
+assignees: cuonglt-ync, jlazoff, dcpnlau, SaraCheikh, nkkurt

 ---
 **YNC:** (Internal Use Only - Ignore)